Skip to Content

 Both attraction and relationships aren’t tied to a “one size fits all” meaning.
 Attraction can vary from romantic to aesthetic to sensual; none are the same as sexual.
 Romantic attraction describes the desire to be intimate with another person.
 Aesthetic attraction focuses on purely physical beauty.
 Sensual attraction is the desire for interaction in a nonsexual way, such as kissing or hugging.
 This all differs from sexual attraction, which desires sexual contact.

 Relationships also fall into different categories, though this is more commonly known.
 Variations include romantic, platonic, familial, and professional.
-Romanticism is best explained as intimate and affectionate love that most people think of when hearing “couple”.
-Platonic describes friendships, which are on their spectrum ranging from acquaintance to best friend.
+Romantic is best explained as intimate and affectionate love that most people think of when hearing “couple”.
+Platonic describes friendships, which are on their own spectrum ranging from acquaintance to best friend.
 Familial is the support and care of family members as the name implies.
 Professional refers to bonds within the workplace, whether between coworkers, clients, or superiors.
 While more widely understood and accepted, it is still worth mentioning as ace people may be satisfied with these alternative relationships.

 Asexuality is not the same as Celibacy